svipe/svipe-api-docs/oidc.md

 ## Test Documents

-Svipe supoorts the use of test documents, to test Oidc integrations.
+Svipe supports the use of test documents, to test Oidc integrations.
 To trigger the use of a test document, rather than a real user authentication, the value of the oidc parameter `login_hint` needs to be set to one of the following supported test documents:

 | login_hint         |  |  |